Dionisiy/CA/introduction-to-objects-ii.md

 ### **Prototype to the Rescue**

 In object-oriented programming,**inheritance** allows one class to see and use the methods and properties of another class.

+### **Private Variables**

+In JavaScript all properties of an object are automatically public. **Public** means that they can be accessed outside the class.
+Think of these properties as the information a class is willing to _share_.